 Data-Centric AI

 Data and AI have Evolved.
 Accelerate Computer Vision Innovation with Data-Centric AI.
+Discover what data-centric machine learning is and why it matters.

 “Instead of focusing on the code, companies should focus on developing systematic engineering practices for improving data in ways that are reliable, efficient, and systematic.
 In other words, companies need to move from a model-centric approach to a data-centric approach.”